iPad vs iPad 2 – Which one is better? Review and Comparison

 iPad vs iPad 2 Review

-The original iPad was probably pumped with steroids and put on a treadmill to give way to the iPad 2 which is considerably slimmer than the iPad 1 with better specs and features such as the Front and Rear facing camera, faster processor, more RAM, a gyroscope etc. Plus you have many more options to choose from now.
+The original Apple iPad was probably pumped with steroids and put on a treadmill to give way to the Apple iPad 2 which is considerably slimmer than the first version with better specs and features such as the Front and Rear facing camera, faster processor, more RAM, a gyroscope etc. Plus you have many more options to choose from now.

 Design – iPad vs iPad 2

-The aluminum body and the fingerprint attracting glass face have been left the same on the iPad 2 by Apple.
+The aluminum body and the fingerprint attracting glass face have been left the same on the devices by Apple.
 The screen size is also the same at 9.7” diagonally.
 However, the thickness of the metal bezel present around the front glass as well as the glass itself has been reduced.
-This may have made the iPad 2 much thinner but has definitely increased the chances of it cracking if you drop it.
+This may have made the second tablet version much thinner but has definitely increased the chances of it cracking if you drop it.
 There is the presence of a front facing camera right above the screen.
-The home button at the front of the iPad is the same size as in the original version except that it now clicks more quietly.
+The home button at the front is the same size as in the original version except that it now clicks more quietly.

 Having covered the Camera and the CPU+RAM improvements lets us now look at two enhancements which will definitely please gaming fans.

-Apple claims that the iPad 2 comes with upto 9 times the graphics performance of the original iPad.
-The GPU which is supposed to provide this blistering performance is claimed to be the PowerVR SGX543MP2 which is a big improvement over the SGX535 found in the original iPad.
+New GPU – Apple claims that the iPad 2 comes with up to 9 times the graphics performance of the original version.
+The GPU which is supposed to provide this blistering performance is claimed to be the PowerVR SGX543MP2 which is a big improvement over the SGX535 found in the first version.
 To put things in perspective the new GPU inside the iPad 2 should be able to provide you with the same graphics performance as the Sony Play Station 2 however, with better special effects namely anti-aliasing.
-Let’s give you a list of what improvements you can expect with the new GPU of the iPad 2.
+Let’s give you a list of what improvements you can expect with the new GPU.

 The improved GPU allows for improved video output capabilities.
 The iPad 2 is screen mirroring upto 1080p of video output. iTunes-synced videos can be played at 720p.
 HD and SD movies purchased from iTunes work flawlessly.

 Not everyone cared too much about the 3-axis gyroscope which was released on the iPhone 4 and the iPod Touch 4G last year.
 Either way, the iPad 2 now has a gyroscope in built.
 The potential for gyro supported is huge with its applications in games, location-aware mapping as well as augmented reality apps.
 For example in games, the gyro can help in providing precise and accurate movements.
-Some games which have gyro support for the iPad 2 are Real Racing 2 HD and Nova.
-Try them out on the original iPad and the iPad 2 and you will see the difference.
+Some games which have gyro support for Apple’s second generation are Real Racing 2 HD and Nova.
+Try them out on both Apple tablet devices and you will see the difference.

-Yes the iPad 2 has two cameras- a front facing and a rear facing one.
+Yes the second version has two cameras- a front facing and a rear facing one.
 This may be good news but the sad and blunt truth is that these cameras’ are definitely not up to the mark.
 Yes I know, tablets aren’t supposed to replace your hand held camera but even then.

 So the cameras may not be the best (the same hardware as the iPod Touch 4th generation) but the most important question is whether they deliver the performance they are meant to?
 Well, they do it just about average providing sub-optimal quality for taking photos, videos or even video calling.

 Apart from the quality of the cameras being bad the location of the front camera isn’t very ideal also.
 While reclining the iPad 2 on a stand and using video calling the user’s face would not be in the centre but rather instead left or right.
 If the camera was placed in the centre of when the iPad 2 is in landscape mode then perhaps the case would be better.
-For now the best option is to keep the iPad 2 upside down and use the front camera.
+For now the best option is to keep your device upside down and use the front camera.
 However, this results in more of the user’s body showing than the face.
 Well, at least it has cameras!

-The biggest difference between the two generations of iPad’s obviously the difference in thickness.
-The first generation iPad measures at 9.56 x 7.47 x 0.5” in contrast to the iPad 2’s 9.50 x 7.31 x 0.34”.
-As you can see the iPad 2 is actually smaller in dimensions than the original iPad.
+The biggest difference between the two generations of is obviously the difference in thickness.
+The first generation measures at 9.56 x 7.47 x 0.5” in contrast to the iPad 2’s 9.50 x 7.31 x 0.34”.
+As you can see the second generation is actually smaller in dimensions than the first one.
 Of course, the major difference is in the thickness with the iPad 2 being a whole 33% thinner.
-Physically the difference is when you see the iPad 2.
-The flat edges and central bulge of the original iPad are no longer there.
+Physically the difference is when you see the second generation tablet.
+The flat edges and central bulge of the previous device are no longer there.
 Instead you get a more rounded design on the edges.

-The iPad 2’s weight is also slightly lesser than the original iPad being around 0.25-0.27 pounds lighter.
-The iPad 2 definitely feels lighter, thinner and easier to hold than the original iPad.
+The second generation weight is also slightly lesser than the first generation device being around 0.25-0.27 pounds lighter.
+The iPad 2 definitely feels lighter, thinner and easier to hold than the original one.
 All the top/side buttons are still at the same positions.
 The speaker however, is now present as a ‘grid of dots’ rather than a metal grill.
-The performance of the speaker on the iPad 2 is around the same as the original iPad.
+The performance of the speaker is around the same on both devices.

 Unfortunately due to size restrictions the connector port curves with the rounded edges of the iPad 2 making it more difficult to connect dock connectors.
 This difficulty is even more noticeable when you have to do it in low lighting conditions and can result in you struggling to get it connected resulting in scratches.

 Apart from the three different storage capacity versions i.e. 16GB, 32GB and 64GB and the two different wireless versions i.e. Wi-Fi only and Wi-Fi + 3G you can get to choose between two carriers- AT&T and Verizon.
 Oh and how can we forget the options for two different colors-either a Black bezel or a white one.
 You get a mammoth of 18 different options to choose from which is strange as Apple has always liked keeping things simplified.
 Well what can we say?
-You have an iPad for every need for every person-just the way Apple wanted it, to sell probably more than 15 million units of the iPad 2.
-The best part about the iPad 2 is that it remains as expensive (or cheap depending on the way you look at it) as the original iPad.
+You have an iPad for every need for every person-just the way Apple wanted it, to sell probably more than 15 million units.
+The best part about of the second generations is that it remains as expensive (or cheap depending on the way you look at it) as the original one.

-Though all the rumors which went on about the iPad 2 most noticeably the one about the iPad 2 having a retina display did not come true and some people may consider the iPad 2 not a very big improvement over the original iPad, it is still safe to say that the iPad 2 is a stunner of a device.
+Though all the rumors which went on, about the iPad 2 most noticeably the one about the retina display did not come true and some people may consider the Apple’s second version not a very big improvement over the first version, it is still safe to say that the second version is a stunner of a device.